Rai-tez/Kahit-Saan/README.md

-# "kahit_saan" for the Final Academic project on CS26011(Mobile Programming) A.Y.2020-2021
+# "Kahit Saan" for the Final Academic project on CS26011(Mobile Programming) A.Y.2020-2021

 DEVELOPERS:
 - [Jasmine Joy Lam](https://www.linkedin.com/in/jasminejoylam/)